This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 far lower than on a distributed NoSQL or NewSQL system that has multiple writers, auto-sharding, auto-rebalancing,

 eventual consistency, consensus algorithms, and so on.
-For example, the complexity of the many different failure modes
+Having to deal with too many failure modes

 was one of the main reasons

-a reliable data store, and finding a way to sustainably pay developers during all that time is tricky.
+One more challenge with distributed systems is figuring out a business model to support them.
+Building a reliable data store takes a decade or two, and finding a way to sustainably pay developers during all that time is tricky.
 Many

 FoundationDB, GenieDB, ScaleDB, and many

-A data store that has been around 20+ years is not only more mature than a data store that just came out in the last
+A data store that has been around 20+ years is not only more mature than one that just came out in the last

-few years, but it’s also more likely than the new data store to still be around another 20 years from now (this is
+few years, but also more likely to still be around another 20 years from now (this is

 called the Lindy effect).